Most Canadian cities get the majority of their revenue from property taxes and service fees, as is the case in the City of West Kelowna.

 (Click image to enlarge)

-In addition to these services, the City of West Kelowna receives income from building and development permits, fines and penalties, interest and returns on investment; services provided to other municipalities; and grants from senior governments and agencies.
+Fees for service are collected for providing curbside garbage, recycling and yard waste collection and maintaining, operating and upgrading sanitary sewer and water systems.
+The city also receives income from building and development permits, fines and penalties, interest and returns on investment; services provided to other municipalities; and grants from senior governments and agencies.

-The 2017 to 2026 Financial Plan forecasts municipal revenues totalling $61.35 million in 2017:
+The 2018 to 2027 Financial Plan forecasts municipal revenues totalling $68.6 million in 2018:

-Property taxes - $29.4 million
+Property taxes - $31.1 million

-User and utility fees (garbage collection, sewer, water, etc.) - $14.45 million
+User and utility fees (garbage collection, sewer, water, etc.) - $14.7 million

-Grants and transfers from other governments - $1.7 million
+Grants and transfers from other governments - $1.5 million

-Other income (interest and returns on investment, fines collected, etc.) - $1.1 million
+Other income (interest and returns on investment, fines collected, etc.) - $1.2 million

-Payments from utility companies in lieu of taxes - $550,000
+Payments from utility companies in lieu of taxes - $500,000

-Property tax exemptions - $250,000
+Property tax exemptions - $200,000

-The City of West Kelowna will also collect $21.5 million for other levels of government to support schools, hospitals and the programs and services of the Regional District of Central Okanagan, such as the Regional Waste Water Treatment Plant on Gellatly Road and the Residential Waste Disposal and Recycing Centre on Asquith Road.
+The City of West Kelowna will also collect approximately $21.8 million for other levels of government to support schools, hospitals and the programs and services of the Regional District of Central Okanagan, such as the Regional Waste Water Treatment Plant on Gellatly Road and the Residential Waste Disposal and Recycing Centre on Asquith Road.